Tips for Successful Exhibiting

 Optimize – How can you maximize your budget?

-Pre-Show Promotion
+Pre-TradeShow Promotion

-Raffles or other give-aways may also be incorporated into the promotion to further enhance the chances of your target audience visiting the exhibit.
+Raffles or other giveaways may also be incorporated into the promotion to enhance further the chances of your target audience visiting the exhibit.

 Lead Generation and Proper Follow Up